This letter originally appeared on LeadersandDaughters.com, an Egon Zehnder initiative.

 About Brad Stevens

-Brad Stevens is an American basketball coach and currently the head coach of the Boston Celtics.
+Brad Stevens is an American basketball coach and currently the President of Basketball Operations of the Boston Celtics.
 Mr. Stevens played for Zionsville (Ind.)
 Little League growing up with his father, Mark, as his team’s manager.

 This letter is a part of Egon Zehnder’s Leaders & Daughters campaign to collectively inspire, cultivate and pave a better future for the next generation of female leaders.
 To see more letters or contribute your own, please visit www.leadersanddaughters.com and follow the hashtag #LeadersAndDaughters.